dmachard/DNS-collector/docs/loggers/logger_elasticsearch.md

     flush-interval: 10 # in seconds
     compression: none
     bulk-channel-size: 10

     basic-auth-enable: false
     basic-auth-login: ""
     basic-auth-pwd: ""

+    retry-enable: true
+    retry-max-attempts: 5
+    retry-initial-delay: 1  # in seconds
+    retry-max-delay: 30     # in seconds
 ```

 > Could you explain the difference between `bulk-size` and `bulk-channel-size`?